Yes, Race Matters In Voice Acting. Here’s Why.

 For the life of me, I do not understand any of that.

 Blackness is too rich, unique, different, fun, and beautiful for it to feel limiting to me.
-I could only voice characters who were Black or Black-coded for my entire career, and I could die happy.
+I could only voice characters who were Black or Black-coded for my entire career, and I would die a happy voice actor.

-I’ve written at length before about the role that I believe race plays in voice acting, and over time, I have only become more adamant in my stance that characters are much better, and much more authentic when their voices come from voice actors of matching or similar races/ethnicities.
+I’ve written at length before about the role that I believe race plays in voice acting, and over time, I have only become more adamant in my stance that characters are much better, and much more authentic when their voices come from voice actors of matching or similar races and ethnicities.

 I’ve come across some white voice actors who think it’s silly or trivial to bring race into voice acting, because it’s an audio performance medium, not visual.

-To them, I say the voice is an integral part of racial/cultural identity.
-To sideline the voice is to reject the character’s race entirely.
+To them, I say the voice is an integral part of identity.
+To sideline the voice (with the excuse that it doesn’t matter because it’s “just” a voice) is to reject a major part of what makes the character who they are.

 Can A White Voice Actor Voice A Black Character?